Important Note: This article was last updated on 17 April 2020.

 Morbidly, satellite images show that Iran has been forced to build mass burial pits to deal with the sudden spike in the number of coronavirus deaths.

-Meanwhile, Italy has experienced 3,760 deaths from coronavirus and their funeral industry is struggling to process this volume of deceased.
+Meanwhile, the funeral industry in Italy is struggling to process the number of their deceased.
 Their morgues are inundated and there are lines of coffins being formed for cremation outside crematoriums.

 In the cremation process, it takes over an hour for a body to be fully cremated.
 Running a cremator for 24 hours a day would only allow you to cremate fewer than 24 bodies per day.
-Put this in the context that overnight Italy reported 800 deaths and the math just doesn’t add up.
+Put this in the context that overnight, some countries are reporting over 1,000 dead, the math just doesn’t add up.

 5. What are your options for funerals in Australia amidst coronavirus?

 As discussed above, with the current measures the Australian government has imposed, funerals with 10 or fewer guests are still permitted.
 However, this does not mean that we should not be careful and take additional precautions when organising funerals in the time of COVID-19.
 In fact, there are a number of very practical options that you should consider if you are arranging a funeral to minimise and prevent the spread of the virus.